absence/absence.github.com/README.md

 ### Change Log

+2013-01-19 ~ Theo
+* Tidied code, added links to key words chapter 3
+* Added summary for: The ghost in the computer - p92

 2013-01-18 ~ Theo
 * renamed some titles
 * cleaned up code - indents, spacing - some more